AvishaySebban/Tutorial-TwitterToMongoDB/README.md

 ```

+This is also a good time to substitute in your OAuth information to the application.
+OAuth for Twitter API access requires a consumer key, consumer secret, access token, and access token secret.
+These items can be attained form the [Twitter Developer](http://dev.twitter.com) pages; simply sign in and create a new application, create a new application on your "My Applications" page, have it generate a new access token, and copy and paste them to replace the 'CK-000xxx', 'CS-000xxx', 'AT-000xxx', and 'AS-000xxx' respectively.

 ### Step 2: Connecting to MongoDB Server

 Now that we have the MongoDB driver accessible, let's use it.
 Before the Processing Functions section add in the following lines of code.